Azumaya Objects in Triangulated Bicategories: Homotopical Brauer Groups

 \section{Homotopical Brauer Groups}

-This section describes homotopical Brauer groups.
+This section describes homotopical Brauer groups for rings and ring spectra; these constitute our main applications of the preceding theory.
 We also give explicit comparisons between the Brauer group as characterized by \fref{thm:AzumayaEquiv,thm:Azumaya-char-triang} and as it appears in related work on Brauer groups in homotopical settings.
 We begin with the derived Brauer group of a ring and then address the Brauer groups of ring spectra.